MarwanDev/trials/README.md

     <li><a href="#">CSS</a></li>
   </ul>
 </details>

 ### Key Features <a name="key-features"></a>

 - **[Home page]**

 ## 💻 Getting Started <a name="getting-started"></a>
 > He or she can follow the linter order of configuration to configure his or her linters successfully
 ### Prerequisites

 ### Setup
 Clone this repository to your desired folder:
 If you want to clone this repository, clone into your desired folder and enter "https://github.com/Marwan/trials.git" into your terminal
-### Install
-The project is installed once you clone it on your local machine

 ### Usage
 Open index.html in your browser
 ### Run tests